Nabil0914/To-Do-App/README.md

 - **HTML**: For structuring the web application.
 - **CSS**: For styling the user interface to make it visually appealing.
 - **JavaScript**: For adding functionality to the app, including task management and data persistence.
-- **Web Storage API**: For storing task data locally in the user's browser.

 ### Implementation Details
 1. **HTML**: